-- If the isAccessAllowed ASI returns a noSuchView, noAccessEntry, or noGroupName error, processing of the management operation is halted, a PDU value is constructed using the values from the originally received PDU, but replacing the error\status with an authorizationError code, and error\index value of 0, and control is passed to step (6) below. - If the isAccessAllowed ASI returns an otherError, processing of the management operation is halted, a different PDU value is constructed using the values from the originally received PDU, but replacing the error\status with a genError code, and control is passed to step (6) below. - If the isAccessAllowed ASI returns a noSuchContext error, processing of the management operation is halted, no result PDU is generated, the snmpUnknownContexts counter is incremented, and control is passed to step (6) below. - If the context named by the contextName parameter is unavailable, processing of the management operation is halted, no result PDU is generated, the snmpUnavailableContexts counter is incremented, and control is passed to step (6) below. - (6) The Dispatcher is called to generate a response or report message.
+- If the isAccessAllowed ASI returns a noSuchView, noAccessEntry, or noGroupName error, processing of the management operation is halted, a PDU value is constructed using the values from the originally received PDU, but replacing the error-status with an authorizationError code, and error-index value of 0, and control is passed to step (6) below. - If the isAccessAllowed ASI returns an otherError, processing of the management operation is halted, a different PDU value is constructed using the values from the originally received PDU, but replacing the error-status with a genError code and the error-index with the index of the failed variable binding, and control is passed to step (6) below. - If the isAccessAllowed ASI returns a noSuchContext error, processing of the management operation is halted, no result PDU is generated, the snmpUnknownContexts counter is incremented, and control is passed to step (6) below for generation of a report message. - If the context named by the contextName parameter is unavailable, processing of the management operation is halted, no result PDU is generated, the snmpUnavailableContexts counter is incremented, and control is passed to step (6) below for generation of a report message. - (6) The Dispatcher is called to generate a response or report message.
 The abstract service interface is: